yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 A typical project may be larger than 3x of the size of IP1+IP2 and may take anywhere from 150-250 hours (5 weeks, 3 or 4 members).

-Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/), [Quora](https://www.quora.com/), [reddit](https://www.reddit.com/) and similar stack exchange sites for inspiration on new features to build.
+Feel free to look at existing systems like [Stackoverlow](https://stackoverflow.com/), [Quora](https://www.quora.com/), [reddit](https://www.reddit.com/), similar stack exchange sites or showcase page from Spring semester for inspiration on new features to build.
 Examples of features that students have proposed include:

 * Allow users to pose and answer questions using Markdown
 * Allow users to register and save a profile using some SSO tool for authentication